JadenFurtado/security_writeups/anima_creatives/readme.md

 ## Basic gist of the hack:
 The website used a REST API to display images of the models.
 However, the inputs were not sanitized and this allowed me inject SQL into the website.
 I was able to extract the usernames and passwords from the database.
 The passwords were hased using the Md5 algorithm.
 I was able to reverse the hash using a rainbow table and log in as admin.

 ### However, this is not all.
-I have not included this in the writeup.
+I have not included this section in the writeup.

 The director of anima asked me not to include their name in the writeup.
 However, I think it's only fair that I do it, for the following reason.